Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 * No further steps are taken, and the node is part of the list.

 **Online change node removed**
 * (1) `FB_exit` is called with `bInCopyCode := FALSE`.
-The node check if it’s connected to a master, and if so asks the master to remove himself from the list.
+The node checks if it’s connected to a master, and if so asks the master to remove himself from the list.

 **Online change node moved in memory**
 * (1) On the old instance the `FB_exit` is called with `bInCopyCode := True`.
 The call does nothing, and the old instance is still in the list.
 * (2) A new instance is created and `FB_init` is called with `bInCopyCode := True`.
 The value of `bInCopyCode` is stored in `_bInCopyCode`.
 * (3) The external initial assignments are done, and the setter of `p_LinkMaster` is called with our defined master interface.
 * Because the local `_bInCopyCode` is true, nothing is set or done.
 * (5) All old values are copied to the new instance.
-Interfaces are automatically corrected by TwinCat, making the new instance still linked to it previous, next and master node.
+Interfaces are automatically corrected by TwinCat, making the new instance still linked to its previous, next and master node.
 * (6) During `FB_reint` the local `_bInCopyCode` is reset.
 During code execution setting of `p_LinkMaster` is possible again.

 ## Slot word

-And now we have a fully functional node function block that can be updated/moved/created/destroyed without braking the link.
+And now we have a fully functional node function block that can be updated/moved/created/destroyed without breaking the link.
-A last thing to note is that the `{attribute 'no_copy'}` pragma on `_bInCopyCode` is more a safety measurement in case the variable gets sets.
+A last thing to note is that the `{attribute 'no_copy'}` pragma on `_bInCopyCode` is more of a safety measurement in case the variable gets set.

 In the next part we will implement the master node functionality.